arisyang1981/AWS-IAM/README.md

 3 IAM is HA solution in global, but with the low latency.
 Don't inlcude IAM changes in the critical, high-availability code paths of your application.
 Instead, make IAM changes in a separate initialization or setup routine that you run less frequently. \
 4 The same perssmion, deny override allow. \
 5 Federated user(Non-IAM user) with IAM, for exmaple Windows SSO with IAM.
+(Keep learning) \